Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Abstract

 \section{Abstract}

-In this paper we investigate the spectral expansion for the differential operator generated in $L_{2}(-\infty,\infty)$ by ordinary differential expression of arbitrary order with periodic complex-valued coefficients.
-The one-dimensional Schrodinger operator with a periodic potential is investigated in detail.
+In this paper we construct the spectral expansion for the differential operator generated in $L_{2}(-\infty,\infty)$ by ordinary differential expression of arbitrary order with periodic complex-valued coefficients by introducing new concepts as essential spectral singularities and singular quasimomenta and using the series with parenthesis.
+Moreover, we find a criteria for which the spectral expansion coincides with the Gelfand expansion for the self-adjoint case.